 Accurate attenuators are build with resistors that are not in available in the E12-series.
 But by using two resistors of the E12-series in parallel, any value can be made.

-This design with 6 resistors per section will show an very good accuracy.
+This design with 6 resistors per section will show an excellent accuracy.

-In attenuators that I built I noticed that unselected metal film resistors showed an accuracy of 1.5% or better.
-The accuracy of the first 3 section is about 0.03 dB.
+In attenuators that I have built and use, I noticed that not selected metal film resistors showed an accuracy of 1.5% or better.
+The accuracy of the first 3 section is 0.03 dB or better .
 The accuracy of the sections of 7 dB and 10 dB will be about 0.05 dB.
 The accuracy of the 20 dB section will be about 0.1 dB.

 The section of 7 dB